zeel-codder/Recursion-Hub/Code/CheckPrime.md

 WebSite: ''
 Problem: 'Check Prime Number'
 Description: 'Checks if the inserted number is prime.'
 Explanation : We check for every factor from 2 to the number and if num % i is equal zero then i is a factor of num.
-If we can't find any factor the number will be prime.
+If we cant find any factor the number will be prime.
 Language: 'python'
 ---
 ```python